MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 ### Install Windows 10/11 Pro or Enterprise

 1. **Prepare for installation**:
-   - If not already done, insert the bootable Windows 10/11 Pro or Enterprise USB drive into the USB-A port of the Surface Hub 2S and press the power button to turn on the device.
+   - If not already done, insert the bootable Windows 10/11 Pro or Enterprise USB *BOOTME* drive into the USB-A port of the Surface Hub 2S and press the power button to turn on the device.
    - You should see a white logo followed by a spinning circle indicating the boot process.

 2. **Troubleshooting boot issues**:
-   - If the device doesn't boot from the USB, power it off, reconnect the power cord, and turn it on again.
+   - If the device doesn't boot from the USB drive, power it off, reconnect the power cord, and turn it on again.
-   - If it still doesn’t boot from the USB drive, after seeing the logo, press and hold the Volume down button until the spinning circle appears.
+   - If it still doesn’t boot from USB, after seeing the logo, press and hold the Volume down button until the spinning circle appears.

 3. **Complete Windows setup**:
    - Follow the on-screen instructions during the out-of-box experience (OOBE) to install Windows 10/11 Pro or Enterprise (version *20H2* or later).